JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ```
 </div>

-Those functions deal with Kotlin/Native objects.
-One calls
+These functions deal with Kotlin/Native objects.
+Call the
 `DisposeStablePointer` to release a Kotlin object and `DisposeString` to release Kotlin String,
-which has the `char*` type in C. One may use the `IsInstance` function to check, if a
+which has the `char*` type in C. It is possible to use the `IsInstance` function to check if a
-Kotlin type, a `demo_KNativePtr` is an instance of another type.
+Kotlin type or a `demo_KNativePtr` is an instance of another type.
 The actual set of
 operations generated depend on the actual usage of your code.

-Kotlin/Native has garbage collection, but it does not help to deal
+Kotlin/Native has garbage collection, but it does not help deal
-with Kotlin objects from C language.
+with Kotlin objects from the C language.
 Kotlin/Native has interop with Objective-C and
 Swift and integrates with their reference counters.
 You may want to find more details
 in the [Objective-C Interop](https://github.com/JetBrains/kotlin-native/blob/master/OBJC_INTEROP.md)
 documentation or to check the related tutorial named [Kotlin/Native as an Apple Framework](apple-framework.html).